 Drying and Sealing Your Eggs for Longevity

 Let each layer dry 20 minutes before adding sealant.
 Three coats of gloss or matte finish protect against handling.
+A crafter shared:

 - Pro tip: Rotate eggs on a rack to prevent sticking.